ariahosseini/InterfacePhononsToolkit/README.md

 <p>

-Similar equations can be used for structures with extended cubic and discrete spherical pores but with different $L_c$ terms of $\frac{1}{\sqrt{\phi}}L_p$ (\textcolor{red}{this means materials with cubic pores have higher thermal conductivity than materials with cylindrical pores which is not right!}) and $\frac{4}{3}L_p\sqrt[3]{}\frac{3}{4\pi\phi^2}$, respectively.
-Finally, we remark that for prism pores with equilateral triangle base, a better approximation for $S(0)$ and $L_c$ are $-4.37\phi^3+3.47\phi^2-2.67\phi+1$ and $\sqrt{\phi\sqrt{3}}L_p$, respectively.
+Similar equations can be used for structures with extended cubic and discrete spherical pores but with different L<sub>c</sub> terms of 1/√ϕ L<sub>p</sub> and 4/3 L<sub>p</sub> ∛(3/(4πϕ^2), respectively.
+Finally, we remark that for prism pores with equilateral triangle base, a better approximation for S(0) and L<sub>c</sub> are -4.37ϕ<sup>3</sup>+3.47ϕ<sup>2</sup>-2.67ϕ+1$ and √(ϕ√3)L<sub>p</sub>, respectively.
 </p>

 ## Model Prediction

 <p>

-Figure \ref{fig:2.1} and \ref{fig:2.2} show the model and BTE predictions of lattice thermal conductivity for Si, GaAs, InAs, and Sn at 300 K for different pore-pore spacing of $L_p$ but fixed porosity of 0.25 and 0.55, respectively.
+Figures bellow show the model and BTE predictions of lattice thermal conductivity for Si, GaAs, InAs, and Sn at 300 K for different pore-pore spacing of L<sub>p</sub> but fixed porosity of 0.25 and 0.55, respectively.
 The model prediction is marked with open circle while BTE simulation is marked with open triangle.
-The model prediction is in excellent agreement with BTE prediction for pore-pore spacing as short as 10 nm up up to macro-level spacing and for porosity up to  $\sim 0.6$.
-For highly porous structures (0.70 in figure \ref{fig:A1} in appendix), the model slightly overestimates the thermal conductivity [\textcolor{red}{why?}].
-Figure \ref{fig:2.3} shows the variation of thermal conductivity normalized with the bulk thermal conductivity with temperature for InP with 0.15 and 0.40 porosity plotted in blue and red, respectively.
-The pore spacing is fixed at $L_p = 500\ nm$.
+The model prediction is in excellent agreement with BTE prediction for pore-pore spacing as short as 10 nm up up to macro-level spacing and for porosity up to  ~0.6.
+For highly porous structures, the model slightly overestimates the thermal conductivity.
+Figure bellow shows the variation of thermal conductivity normalized with the bulk thermal conductivity with temperature for InP with 0.15 and 0.40 porosity plotted in blue and red, respectively.
+The pore spacing is fixed at L<sub>p</sub> = 500 nm.
 The model prediction is marked with open circle and BTE prediction is marked with triangle.
 The figure suggests the accuracy of the model for a wide range of temperature.
 </p>

 <p>

 In the following section, we use our model to predict the effect of porosity on thermoelectric (TE) performance of dielectrics.
-The energy performance of TE materials at a given temperature, $T$, is quantified by the dimensionless figure of merit, $ZT = \sigma S^2/(\kappa_e + \kappa_l)T$.
-Here, $\sigma$, $S$, $\kappa_e$ and $\kappa_l$ are electrical conductivity, thermopower, electrical thermal conductivity and lattice thermal conductivity, respectively.
-In dielectric TEs, electrical thermal conductivity is negligible and therefore we neglect $\kappa_e$ term in $ZT$.
-We remark that, in general, the charge carrier's (electron or hole) mean free path is much shorter than phonon mean free path so that in most cases, charge carrier transport is diffusive for pore-pore spacing much shorter than the spacing in which phonons start behave diffusively (\textcolor{red}{maybe I should rewrite this sentence}).
+The energy performance of TE materials at a given temperature, T, is quantified by the dimensionless figure of merit, ZT = σS<sup>2</sup>/(κ<sub>e</sub> + κ<sub>l</sub>)T. Here, σ, S, κ<sub>e</sub> and κ<sub>l</sub> are electrical conductivity, thermopower, electrical thermal conductivity and lattice thermal conductivity, respectively.
+In dielectric TEs, electrical thermal conductivity is negligible and therefore we neglect κ<sub>e</sub> term in ZT.
+We remark that, in general, the charge carrier's (electron or hole) mean free path is much shorter than phonon mean free path so that in most cases, charge carrier transport is diffusive for pore-pore spacing much shorter than the spacing in which phonons start behave diffusively.
 In a recent work, we have developed a fast algorithm to compute electron-pore scattering rate from solving Fermi's golden rule.
 The model shows how careful tuning the carrier concentration can mitigate the effect of nanoscale pores on electrical conductivity through enhancing thermopower via selective electron energy filtering.
-Here, we consider two cases: discrete spherical pores and extended cylindrical pores, we also limit our study to diffusive regime ($Kn\leq 1$).
-We \textit{emphasize} that the effective medium theory does not account for interface effects such as filtering effect and therefore the proposed model for TE $ZT$ should be used by caution.
+Here, we consider two cases: discrete spherical pores and extended cylindrical pores, we also limit our study to diffusive regime (Kn≤1).
+We *emphasize* that the effective medium theory does not account for interface effects such as filtering effect and therefore the proposed model for TE ZT should be used by caution.
 In case of spherical pores, the effective medium theory formula for the electrical conductivity is
 </p>

 <p align="center">